SB-labelings and posets with each interval homotopy equivalent to a sphere or a ball: Background

 \section{Background}

 A partially ordered set (poset) $P$ is a {\bf lattice} if each pair of elements $x,y\in P$ has a unique least upper bound, which we denote $x\vee y$, and a unique greatest lower bound, which we denote $x\wedge y$.
-In particular, we denote by $\hat{0}$ (resp. $\hat{1}$) the unique minimal (resp. maximal) element of a finite lattice.
+We denote by $\hat{0}$ (resp.~ $\hat{1}$) the unique minimal (resp.~ maximal) element of a finite lattice.
 A {\bf cover relation} $u\prec v $ in a poset $P$ is a pair of elements $u < v$ with the further requirement that $u\le z \le v$ implies either $u=z$ or $z=v$.
-An {\bf open interval } in $P$, denoted $(u,v)$, is the subposet of elements $z$ satisfying $u < z < v$.
+A chain $u_1 < u_2 < \cdots < u_k $ is said to be a {\bf saturated chain} from $u_1$ to $u_k$ if each $u_i < u_{i+1}$ is a cover relation; a saturated chain is a {\bf maximal chain} of the poset if additionally there do not exist any elements $x$ satisfying either of the conditions $x<u_1$ or $u_k < x$, i.e., if the chain is not properly contained in any other chains.
+A maximal chain $u_1 < \cdots < u_k$ need not be the longest chain from $u_1$ to $u_k$ in terms of number of elements in the chain, and for non-graded lattices such as the Tamari lattice not all maximal chains are of maximal length.
+An {\bf open interval } in $P$, denoted $(u,v)$, is the subposet of elements $z\in P$ satisfying $u < z < v$.
 Likewise, a {\bf closed interval} $[u,v]$ is the subposet comprised of those $z\in P$ such that $u\le z \le v$.
-We will sometimes refer to the open interval $(\hat{0},\hat{1})$ in a finite lattice $L$ as the {\bf proper part } of $L$.
+We will sometimes refer to the open interval $(\hat{0},\hat{1})$ in a finite lattice $L$ as the {\bf proper part} of $L$.
+For convenience, we pass freely back in forth between speaking of the saturated chains from $u$ to $v$, and the maximal chains of the closed interval $[u,v]$.

-The {\bf M\"obius function}, denoted $\mu $, of a finite partially ordered set $P$ is defined recursively as follows.
+The {\bf M\"obius function}, denoted $\mu_P $, of a finite partially ordered set $P$ is defined recursively as follows.
 For each $u\in P$ we have $\mu_P (u,u) = 1$.
 For each $u < v$, $\mu_P(u,v) = -\sum_{u\le x < v} \mu_P(u,x)$.
-M\"obius functions provide the coefficients in inclusion-exclusion counting formulas.
+The M\"obius function provides the coefficients in inclusion-exclusion counting formulas.
 The {\bf order complex} of a finite poset $P$ is the simplicial complex, denoted $\Delta (P)$, whose $i$-faces are chains $ v_0 < \cdots < v_i $ of $i+1$ comparable poset elements.
-It is well-known for each $u<v$ in $P$ that $\mu_P (u,v) = \tilde{\chi }(\Delta (u,v)) $ where $\Delta (u,v)$ denotes the order complex of the open interval $(u,v)$.
+It is well known for each $u<v$ in $P$ that $\mu_P (u,v) = \tilde{\chi }(\Delta (u,v)) $ where $\Delta (u,v)$ denotes the order complex of the open interval $(u,v)$ and $\tilde{ \chi } $ denotes its reduced Euler characteristic (which is obtained from the usual Euler characteristic by subtracting one from it).
 Sometimes we will speak of the homotopy type of a poset or poset interval, by which we mean the homotopy type of the order complex of that poset or poset interval.